 SSH Gateway is a highly configurable, production quality ssh-based solution that customers can choose to implement if they have private, on-premise data stores that need to be accessed by their Ascend environment.
-This is a premium level feature which requires the ENTERPRISE subscription tier.

 SSH Gateway provides the following benefits: